GNOME/gobject-introspection/docs/website/writingbindings/guidelines.rst

 * Use the same coding style as your language.
 If libraries for your language normally uses underscores do that as well.
-For instance, Java bindings should have a method on it's GtkButton wrapper called ``setLabel`` and not ``set_label``.
+For instance, Java bindings should have a method on its GtkButton wrapper called ``setLabel`` and not ``set_label``.

 * If there are existing GObject bindings, reuse them for improved